Ji4n1ng/OpenInTerminal/README.md

 - ✅ Support Dark Mode.
 - ✅ Support English, Chinese and French.

-## OpenInTerminal and OpenInTerminal-Lite 👀
+## OpenInTerminal and OpenInTerminal-Lite (OpenInEditor-Lite) 👀

 There are a normal version and a lite version of OpenInTerminal.
-If you only need to open the terminal and don't need to keep the application in the background, then you can use `OpenInTerminal-Lite`.
-If you like more powerful features, then you can use `OpenInTerminal`.
+If you like more powerful features and GUI preferences, then you can use `OpenInTerminal`.
+If you just need to open terminal or editor and don't want to keep the application in the background, then you can use `OpenInTerminal-Lite`.

 For `OpenInTerminal-Lite` users: